Thoughts On The 2021 Polaris Ranger Lineup

-Details on Polaris’ 2021 Ranger lineup have been released, and to the joy of those who recently purchased a 2020 Polaris Ranger, no huge changes were announced.
-However, long-time side-by-side riders know that even the smallest of changes can make outsized differences, and when you’re building on a machine that is already leading the industry, sometimes the best thing you can do is maintain the status quo.
-While some riders have already taken delivery of the 2021 Polaris Ranger 570 and 500, the details on the other vehicles in Polaris’ 2021 fleet have been nothing but speculation… until now.
-So let’s get to it and see what’s going on with the 2021 Polaris Ranger lineup.
+Details on Polaris’ 2021 Ranger lineup were released in late 2020, and to the joy of those who purchased a 2020 Polaris Ranger, no huge changes were announced.
+However, long-time side-by-side riders know that even the smallest of changes can make the biggest of differences.
+And when you’re building on a machine framework that is already leading the industry, sometimes the best thing you can do is maintain the status quo.
+Back in 2020, some riders took delivery of the 2021 Polaris Ranger 570 and the 2021 Polaris Ranger 500 late in the year.
+And although there was much speculation about the other 2021 Polaris Ranger models, we have since come to know what the 2021 lineup of Ranger vehicles entailed.
+So let’s get to it and see what’s going on with the 2021 Polaris Ranger lineup!

 Changing Up The Colors On The 2021 Polaris Ranger

-Polaris got rid of the Sage Green and Metallic Sand color options on the 2021 Polaris Ranger 1000 XP, making it available in Burgundy Metallic, Ghost White, and Matte Navy, and Cammo.
-They stuck with the orange and grey options for the High Lifter Edition, and introduced a new Trail Boss Edition that comes in white.
+Polaris got rid of the Sage Green and Metallic Sand color options for the 2021 Polaris Ranger 1000 XP, making it available in Burgundy Metallic, Ghost White, Matte Navy, and Cammo.
+They stuck with the orange and grey options for the High Lifter Edition, and introduced a new Trail Boss Edition that comes with white body panels.
 Ask anyone who rides hard, though, and they’ll tell you that a white-colored body is particularly hard to keep clean, especially with regards to mud stains.
+But with the right Polaris Ranger cleaning supplies, you won't have to concern yourself over trifles like mud smudges, dust accumulation, and dirt buildup.

 The 2021 Polaris General

-Like the other 2021 Ranger models, the most salient difference between the 2021 Polaris General and its predecessor is purely cosmetic.
-However, even though they didn’t release a High Lifter, North Star, or Turbo General edition like many riders had hoped, Polaris was able to fix the belt slap issues that plagued the clutches of older Polaris General editions.
+Like the other 2021 Polaris Ranger models, the most salient difference between the 2021 Polaris General and its most current predecessor is purely cosmetic.
+However, even though they didn’t release a High Lifter, North Star, or Turbo General edition in 2021 like many riders had hoped, Polaris was able to fix the belt slap issues that plagued the clutches of older Polaris General editions.

 The 2021 Polaris Ranger High Lifter

-One of the biggest difference between the 2021 and 2020 High Lifter Polaris Ranger is that they now come stock with 30” Outlaw tires instead of 28” tires.
-They also altered the headlights, stuck with the same wheel base, and dropped the travel one inch from 11” on the 2020 High Lifter model to 10” on the 2021 model.
+One of the biggest differences between the 2021 Polaris Ranger High Lifter and the 2020 Polaris Ranger High lifter is that the 2021 version come stock with 30” Outlaw tires instead of 28” tires.
+Polaris also altered the headlights on the 2021 Polaris Ranger High Lifter edition, stuck with the same wheel base, and dropped the travel one inch from 11 inches on the 2020 High Lifter to 10 inches on the 2021 High Lifter.

 The 2021 Polaris Ranger XP Series

-A nice surprise for Ranger owners who have experienced turf mode issues is that all 2021 Rangers have geared reverse instead of reverse chains.
+A nice surprise for Ranger owners who have experienced turf mode issues is that all 2021 Polaris Rangers have geared reverse instead of reverse chains.
 But with the Polaris Ranger XP edition specifically, the 2021 models have a beefier front end, a rear that is 50% stronger, a stiffer frame, and a larger rear box.
-This might have some implications for aftermarket a-arms, which could need a redesign to fit these new models, but time will tell with that.
-Further differences in the 2021 XP 1000 Rangers include the addition of 14” stock rims, a battery charger port, and a fresh front bumper.
+This might have some implications for aftermarket a-arms, which might need to be redesigned to fit the 2021 Polaris Ranger models.
+Further differences in the 2021 XP 1000 Rangers include the addition of stock 14” rims, a battery charger port, and a fresh front bumper.
 The 2021 XP 1000 Ranger can also be upgraded with factory LED headlights, but if you cost it out, you’d be better off with an aftermarket headlight kit from a company like BeamTech, Quad Logic, or Heretic Studio.

 New 2021 Polaris Ranger Editions

-As we mentioned earlier, Polaris is introducing a new special edition 2021 vehicle: the Polaris Ranger Trail Boss.
-This edition is replacing the Back Country edition, and it can be upgraded with the NorthStar package as well.
-Like the Texas Ranger edition, the Trail Boss comes with load-adaptive rear shocks, which are designed to automatically adjust to support added weight.
-This might seem like overkill for some applications, but it’s perfect for those who frequently pile on and deposit heavy loads.
+As we mentioned earlier, Polaris introduced a new special edition 2021 vehicle: the Polaris Ranger Trail Boss.
+The Trail Boss edition was made to replace the Back Country edition, and it can be upgraded with the NorthStar package as well.
+Like the Texas Ranger edition, the Trail Boss Polaris Ranger model comes with load-adaptive rear shocks, which are designed to automatically adjust to support added weight.
+This might seem like overkill for some applications, but it’s perfect for those who frequently pile on and deposit heavy loads from the bed of their side-by-side.

 Closing Thoughts On The 2021 Polaris Ranger Lineup